 What happens within the classroom has the power to change lives - for the better or for the worse.
 We ourselves know from our own school experiences of transactions which empowered or disabled or left us unmoved, according to the atmosphere in the classroom.
 This is not quite the same as the relationship between teacher and student, vital as that is.
 In this issue, we have a number of articles which explore the boundaries of the classroom and its importance as an investment for the future. ...read more

-Students’ Journal of Education and Development is a space where the student community of Azim Premji University (APU) talks to itself and the wider world about issues related to public importance and interest.
-The papers included in this third issue of SJED amply demonstrate the depth of the students’ engagement with these.Past Issues
+Students’ Journal of Education and Development (SJED) is a space where the student community of Azim Premji University talks to itself and the wider world about issues related to public importance and interest.
+This fourth edition of SJED brings together a collection of papers that takes this spirit of engagement forward with some insightful research articles, perspective building pieces, and notes.Past Issues